rpm-software-management/dnf/doc/command_ref.rst

     Installs the given packages and their dependencies.
 Each ``<spec>`` can be either a ``<package-spec>``, which specifies a package directly, or a ``@<group-spec>``, which specifies a group which contains it.
-After the transaction is finished all the specified packages are installed on the system.
+After the transaction is finished all not yet installed specified packages are installed on the system.

 ------------
 List Command